barakeel/ramsey/README.md

 Warning (before running the `glue.sh` bash script):
 The config file does not affect the following step.
-The execution requires total maximum of 300GB when run on 18 cores (default).
+The execution requires
-Memory of the partition where the repository sits must be higher than 300GB.
+(total maximum of 300GB of RAM and 300GB of hard disk storage) when run on 18 cores.
+If you have more RAM and more hard disk storage you may increase the number of cores.

 Run from the `src` directory (preferably inside a screen `screen -S glue`):
 ```